3/25/22

 For example, Minnesota attempted to impose a witness signature requirement for mail-in ballots, a measure that deliberately ran counter to the pre-vaccine pandemic imperative for social distancing.
 The ACLU not only defeated that effort, it also won a requirement that the state send absentee ballot request forms to every registered voter who had not already requested one.

 A successful ACLU lawsuit in Wisconsin required the state to send free IDs for voters who need one after the state imposed strict ID requirements.
 This effectively nullified the intended impact of the requirement.
+In another example, the Trump administration supported a lawsuit that aimed to block the use of ballot drop boxes in Pennsylvania.
+This initiative was defeated by ACLU litigation.

 The ACLU’s public education efforts often focus attention on local down-ballot races featuring candidates with public service records of hostility to civil liberties.
 This outreach is not only protective of personal freedom, it’s also less costly in the long run for the ACLU.
 Candidates who understand the importance of civil liberties are less likely to provoke litigation.